Scrappyz/Git-Tutorial/Git.md

 	1. Install `Windows Terminal` from the Microsoft Store
 	2. Run `Powershell` from the `Windows Terminal`

+You will also need a Github Account to work with `git`.
+If you have not made one, create an account at `https://github.com/`.

 #### Terminologies

 | Word | Definition |